-The gallery Catherine Putman is specialized in works on paper by contemporary French and international artists.
-Located on the first floor, near the Centre Pompidou, the gallery enjoys an intimate atmosphere.
-Catherine Putman opened this space in 2005, after years of publishing activities initiated by Jacques Putman in the 70s with artists such as Pierre Alechinsky, Max Ernst, Bram van Velde, then Geneviève Asse, Georg Baselitz, Pierre Buraglio, Tony Cragg, and Claude Viallat.
-Since Catherine Putman’s death in 2009, her collaborator Eléonore Chatin has taken over the responsibilities of the gallery’s director and preserved its specificity by maintaining close relationships with its artists and by establishing new collaborations, with a particular focus on contemporary drawing.
+The gallery Catherine Putman is specialized in works on paper by contemporary French and International artists.
+Located on first floor, near the Centre Pompidou, the gallery is a place enjoying an intimate atmosphere.
+Catherine Putman opened this space in 2005, after years of publishing activities initiated by Jacques Putman in the 70s with artists such as Pierre Alechinsky, Max Ernst, Bram van Velde, then Geneviève Asse, Georg Baselitz, Pierre Buraglio, Tony Cragg, Claude Viallat.
+Since Catherine Putman’s death in 2009, Eléonore Chatin her collaborator took over the responsibilities of the director and preserved its specificity by maintaining close relationships with its artists and by establishing new collaborations, with a particular focus on contemporary drawing.

 Pierre Alechinsky / Geneviève Asse / Georg Baselitz / Pierre Buraglio / Alain Clément / Frédéric Malette / Agathe May / Jean Messagier / Bernard Moninot / Keita Mori / Georges Noël / Álvaro Oyarzún / Carmen Perrin / Frédéric Poincelet / Sophie Ristelhueber / Georges Rousse / Eloïse Van der Heyden / Claude Viallat